winitzki/scall/README.md

 A serializer and deserializer for CBOR format, using [CBOR-Java](https://github.com/peteroupc/CBOR-Java).

 Two of the CBOR tests fail due to a bug in `CBOR-Java`.
-The bug was fixed upstream but the fix is not yet published.
+The bug was fixed upstream but the fix is not yet published to Sonatype / Maven.org.

-Some CBOR decoding tests still fail.
+All CBOR decoding tests pass.

 Alpha-normalization according to [the Dhall specification](https://github.com/dhall-lang/dhall-lang/blob/master/standard/alpha-normalization.md).